gourivadali/RNA_seq_DE_analysis_pipeline/README.md

 install.packages(c("tibble","reshape2","RColorBrewer","pheatmap","dplyr","ggplot2","optparse"))
 ```
 To install DESeq2 you can refer the link - [DESeq2 installation](http://bioconductor.org/packages/release/bioc/html/DESeq2.html)

-4. Once all the packages are installed you are ready to run the workflow. **Note: Make sure the merged counts matrix file, the gene_annotation file and the .R script exist in the same folder**
+4. Once all the packages are installed you are ready to run the workflow. **NOTE: Make sure the merged counts matrix file, the gene_annotation file and the .R script exist in the same folder**

 5. Go to your command prompt and type -
 ```
 Rscript --vanilla Data_Challenge_Asimov.R --help